rhomobile/rhomobile-docs/docs/en/edge/guide/runtime_config.md

     # When set to '1' the Android version of the application will generate Windows Mobile
     # keycode values for all keys in place of normal Android keycodes.
 This can be
     # useful for supporting both Android and Windows device platforms with a single
-    # Codebase.
-Works with the KeyCapture API of RhoElements 4.x or 2.x.
-When isWindowsKey=0
-    # (default) or is left unspecified, the standard keycodes of the platform will be used.
+    # codebase.
+When tag value is '0' (default) or is left unspecified, the standard
+    # keycodes of the platform will be used.
+Works with the KeyCapture API of RhoElements
+    # 4.x or 2.x.

     http_proxy_host = 'server'
     http_proxy_port = port